paulbarmstrong/aframe-solar-system/README.md

 This is an A-Frame scene I am creating as a demonstration of A-Frame for the UMD XR Club.
 This scene models the solar system in true scale.

+## Usage

+You can view the project as a webpage [here](https://rawgit.com/paulbarmstrong/aframe-solar-system/master/index.html).

 ## Plans

 * Implement methods of navigation in VR